BENEDICT118/Individual-project-by-ojiaku-Benedict-/README.md

-firstly i want to thank skill harvest for giving me this kind of opportunity to achieve my dream in becoming a data analyst also i want to thank my facilitator Mr for also impacting the knowledge in us he was really amazing all through the course of our training, he was phenomenal
+firstly i want to thank skill harvest for giving me this kind of opportunity to achieve my dream in becoming a data analyst also i want to thank my facilitator Mr temidayo Ayeni for also impacting the knowledge in us he was really amazing all through the course of our training, he was phenomenal

 All through the course i was able to learn about
 - Microsoft Excel